bowtiedbluefin/morpheus-STT/readme.md

 ### Profanity Filtering

-**What it does**: Automatically censors profane language in transcriptions.
+**What it does**: Automatically censors profane language in transcriptions by suppressing the model's default list of profanities.

 **Features**:
-- Replaces profane words with asterisks
+- Replaces profane words with appropriate substitutions (e.g., asterisks).
-- Works with all output formats
+- Works with all output formats (`json`, `text`, `srt`, `vtt`).
-- Minimal performance impact
+- Has minimal impact on performance.
-- English language focus

-**Customization**: The underlying library supports custom word lists for specific use cases.
+- Primarily focused on English, but may work for other languages.

+**How it Works**:
+When enabled, the API uses the `suppress_tokens=[-1]` parameter in the underlying `faster-whisper` library.
+This special value instructs the model to use its built-in list of profane tokens and avoid generating them.

 ### Troubleshooting New Features